OliverEvans96/instant-docs/src/pages/docs/backend.md

 ```

 Similar to `@instantdb/react`, you must `init` before doing any queries or
 writes.
-Running `init` authenticate you against our admin API.
+Running `init` authenticates you against our admin API.
 In addition to
-providing your `appId`, you must also provide your `adminToken` when doing `init`
+providing your `appId`, you must also provide your `adminToken`.

 {% callout type="warning" %}